domRiddle/ASF/Localization.md

 As you can see above, we've added "zbyt częstej aktywacji", literally "too often activation" next to `RateLimited` in order to translate that status in a friendly way, while at the same time keeping original ASF meaning that the user might see during usage of the program.
 In the same way you can translate/explain other, similar cases of various words and sentences.

 If you believe that something inappropriate is included in a code block, or that there is a text that is not in a code block but should be inside it, feel free to ask on our crowdin by creating appropriate **[issue](#issues)**.
+This also serves as a practical example of using a local link.

 ---